Wednesday, December 30, 2009

 “The last golden days of Salzburg”, just a few months before Anchluss.
 Maria is a rebellious young woman who simply cannot fit into a strict convent, which is why many think that she will never be a nun.
 Mother Abbess thus gives her the assignment of a nanny and sends her to a mansion of widowed Captain Georg Ludwig von Trapp to take care of his 7 children: Liesl, Friedrich, Louisa, Kurt, Brigitta, Marta and Gretl.
 At first, the children are cold towards her, but she gains their sympathy by teaching them how to sing and enjoy life.
 The strict Georg is at first angered, but later on starts to like Maria so much that he even falls in love with her, abandoning his engagement with baroness Shraeder.
 When Totalitarianism shows up, in the form of the Nazi rule, the van Trapp family gives one last performance and escapes from the country.

-One of the most enduring movies of the 20th century, “The Sound of Music” is not a flawless classic, but its positive energy is so contagious that it surmounts even its own quality and eclipses over some omissions.
-From the moment where the nuns give a humorous musical introduction act about the rebellious Maria, mentioning how she “likes to whistle in church” and wears “hair rollers under her robe”, the story’s irresistible charm takes a firm grip on the viewers and doesn’t let go until the end, whereas Julie Andrews is simply fabulous as the above mentioned heroine, both in acting and singing, which is why she rightfully won the Golden Globe as best actress in a musical or comedy, delivering one of the three best performances of her career.
+One of the most enduring musicals, the 3rd highest grossing film of the 20th century, a one which sold 142,000,000 tickets at the American box office, “The Sound of Music” is not a flawless classic, but its positive energy is so contagious that it surmounts even its own quality and eclipses over some omissions.
+From the moment where the nuns give a humorous musical introduction act about the rebellious Maria, mentioning how she “likes to whistle in church” and wears “hair rollers under her robe”, the story’s irresistible charm takes a firm grip on the viewers and doesn’t let go until the end, whereas Julie Andrews is simply fabulous as the above mentioned heroine, both in acting and singing, which is why she rightfully won several awards, delivering one of the three best performances of her career.